reflectometry/refl1d/doc/getting_started/install.rst

 Building Documentation
 ======================

-Building the package documentation requires a working sphinx installation, a working LaTex installation and a copy of MathJax.
+Building the package documentation requires a working Sphinx installation, a working LaTex installation and a copy of MathJax.
 Download and unzip the MathJax package into the doc/sphinx directory to install MathJax.
 You can then build the documentation as follows::

-    (cd doc && make clean html latexpdf)
+    (cd doc && make clean html pdf)

 Note that this only works under cygwin/msys for now since we are using *make*.
-There is a skeleton *make.bat* in the directory that will work using *cmd* but it doesn't yet build pdf files.
+There is a skeleton *make.bat* in the directory that will work using *cmd* but it doesn't yet build PDF files.

 You can see the result by pointing your browser to::